Setasign/FPDI/README.md

 [![Latest Unstable Version](https://poser.pugx.org/setasign/fpdi/v/unstable.svg)](https://packagist.org/packages/setasign/fpdi)
 [![License](https://poser.pugx.org/setasign/fpdi/license.svg)](https://packagist.org/packages/setasign/fpdi)

-:exclamation: This document refers to FPDI 2.
-Version 1 is deprecated and development is discontinued. :exclamation:
+:heavy_exclamation_mark: This document refers to FPDI 2.
+Version 1 is deprecated and development is discontinued. :heavy_exclamation_mark:

 FPDI is a collection of PHP classes facilitating developers to read pages from existing PDF documents and use them as templates in [FPDF](http://www.fpdf.org), which was developed by Olivier Plathey.
 Apart